nheron/droolsonboarding/drools/lesson_3.md

 ## Accumulating

 In the previous section, we collect data.
 There is an "from accumulate" that allows us to sum data in one command.
-the "from collect" instruction takes 5 parameters :
+The "from accumulate" instruction takes 5 parameters :
 1\) a fact constraint expression
 2\) an init condition
 3\) the instruction when the rule applies to the fact constraint expression